Tag: North Africa

 I was lucky enough to stumble across this wonderful little place in the medina

-The music they were playing alone was enough to keep me seated happily for a while as I sipped on a delicious smoothie.
+The music they were playing alone was enough to keep me seated happily for a while as I sipped on a deliciously fresh fruit smoothie.

 There is a chilled, boho vibe in this little place with an air of sophistication that suits all ages and walks of life.

-I went at lunchtime and it was quite busy so I sat on the rooftop to eat my delicious food.
+I went at lunchtime and it was quite busy so I sat on the rooftop to eat my food.

 Image by Freebird Tracey.

-The interior decor is cosy, bright, and airy, with friendly staff waiting on the tables.
+The interior decor is cosy, yet modern, bright, and airy.

-I found the prices to be reasonable and the quality of the food is very good.
+I found the price of lunch competitive and the quality of the food served is very good.

 I sat listening to The Doors, Bob Dylan, and a few other tunes from the late sixties and seventies.